Pterseus/content/data/The_Pathway_of_Life/en.md

 #### 6

 The genuine good is in your own self, in your soul.
 He who seeks good without himself is like the shepherd seeking among his herd that lamb which he has sheltered in his own bosom.

-Hindu wisdom.
+_Hindu wisdom_

 ### VI.
 The Divinity of the Soul